AdobeDocs/commerce-php/src/pages/developer/configuration/sensitive-environment-settings.md

   - Configuration
 ---

-This topic discusses how third-party developers can create Magento components that designate configuration settings as being sensitive, system-specific, or both.
+This topic discusses how third-party developers can create components that designate configuration settings as being sensitive, system-specific, or both.

 ## Guidelines

 Use the following guidelines to determine which settings to designate as sensitive, system-specific, or both.

-Magento stores these settings in `<Magento root dir>/app/etc/env.php`.
+Adobe Commerce and Magento Open Source store these settings in `<Application root dir>/app/etc/env.php`.
 Do not include this file in source control.

 ### Sensitive values